 The Active Transportation Network - Phase 1

-In May 2016 City Council approved an All Ages and Abilities (AAA) cycling route which when completed will provide over 24 kilometers of enhanced bicycle infrastructure.
-The cycling network will be implemented over four phases with each one including further consultation with the businesses and residents along each route to help refine the detailed design of the bicycle facilities.
+In May 2016 City Council approved an All Ages and Abilities (AAA) cycling route which when completed will provide over 32 kilometers of enhanced bicycle infrastructure.
+The cycling network will be implemented over three phases with each one including further consultation with the businesses and residents along each route to help refine the detailed design of the bicycle facilities.

 The implementation strategy is focused on building a minimum grid of 5.4 km of protected bike lanes in the downtown core by the end of 2018.

-The minimum grid consists of five corridors, including Pandora Avenue, and will provide safe facilities where there is high demand for active transportation infrastructure.
+The minimum grid consists of five corridors, including Pandora Avenue, Fort Street, Humboldt Street and Cook Street.
+This infrastructure will provide safe facilities where there is high demand for cycling facilities.
 The complete bicycle network is composed of eight corridors to connect the neighbourhoods and urban villages to the minimum grid of an all ages and abilities bicycle facilities in the downtown core.

 PHASE 1: Establishing the Minimum Grid